JKC-Codes/eleventy-plugin-time-to-read/README.md

 - es = Spanish
 - ru = Russian
 - zh-hans = Simplified Chinese
-- de-AT = German as used in Austria

 Can also change the number script by using '-u-nu-':